Do You Love Bad Bunny? These Are the Next Latin Music Artists to Know

 WHO: Emilia Mernes, Nogoyá, Entre Ríos, Argentina

-Even though reggaeton is a big part of the rise in latin music right now, there is still plenty of room for pop and Emilia Mernes is redefining it.
-Her aesthetic leans ultra-feminine and Y2K-coded and so does her music.
+Even though reggaeton is a big part of the rise in Latin music right now, there is still plenty of room for pop, and Emilia Mernes is redefining it.
+Both her aesthetic and music lean ultra-romantic and Y2K coded.

 WHO: Trueno, Buenos Aires, Argentina

-Trueno is only 24 years old but already has 2 hit albums, making him one of the youngest rising stars in Argentina.
-His collaborations, like Cruz with Feid, show how interconnected the scene has become.
-He’s one of those artists who feels equally at home on a festival stage or in a fashion campaign.
+Trueno is only 24 years old but already has two hit albums, making him one of the youngest rising stars in Argentina.
+His collaborations, like "Cruz" with Feid, show how interconnected the scene has become.
+He's one of those artists who feel equally at home on a festival stage or in a fashion campaign.

 Spain

 Bad Gyal is where club energy meets high-fashion sensibility.
-With collaborations spanning everyone from Young Miko to Trueno, and a festival circuit presence that keeps growing, she’s firmly in her expansion era.
+With collaborators spanning everyone from Young Miko to Trueno and a festival-circuit presence that keeps growing, she's firmly in her expansion era.

 WHO: Rels B, Mallorca, Spain